OpenCAGE/BackupManager/README.md

-# Alien Isolation Level Backup
+# Alien Isolation Backup Manager

-A tool to backup levels in Alien Isolation, and manage those backups.
+A tool to backup levels and files in Alien Isolation, and manage those backups.